-Prior to being trained by Dr. Nelson and joining the WWG network, Florence worked in the field of international and cross-cultural project management and coordination, her last position being a program officer where she focused in bridging representatives of successful grassroots social and ecological initiatives with institutional, financial or governmental programs.
-She is the co. founder and president of K-PITAL Production created in 1994, an association which focused on raising awareness on eco-citizenship through communication campaigns and the networking of environmental solutions.
-She was a member of "Collectif Jo'burg 2002" which presented French civil society's stance and contribution on environmental issues at the Johannesburg RIO +10 Summit on Sustainable Development.
-She started her studies in Oceanography followed by an individual major in Human and Natural Sciences at the University of San-Francisco.
-She has initiated actual accounting of water consumption and excreta nutrients in WWG projects and designs and oversees the implementation of treatment plants.
-She is a regular lecturer dedicated to widespread understanding of sanitation and the knowledge about alternatives to highly external energy consuming systems such as constructed wetlands for wastewater treatment.
-Ms Cattin is the co. author with Mark Nelson of a training manual on the design and construction of subsurface horizontal flow constructed wetland as well as of a maintenance manual and various educational materials about ecological sanitation.
+Prior to being trained by Dr. Nelson and joining the WWG network, Florence worked in the field of international and cross-cultural project management and coordination, her last position being a program officer for bridging representatives of successful grassroots social and ecological initiatives with institutional, financial and/or governmental programs.
+She was the co. founder and president of K-PITAL Production created in 1994, an association which focused on raising awareness on eco-citizenship through communication campaigns and the networking of environmental solutions and a member of "Collectif Jo'burg 2002" which presented French civil society's stance and contribution on environmental issues at the Johannesburg RIO +10 Summit on Sustainable Development.
+She initiated her studies in Oceanography followed by an individual major in Human and Natural Sciences at the University of San-Francisco.
+She now designs and oversees the implementation of treatment plants while providing training to other aspiring constructed wetlands designers.

 Dr. Davide Tocchetto